The Price and Value of Impact

 "In the process of restructuring Verve, we have reviewed hundreds of feedback from translators and reviewers as well as conversations with different types of clients we’ve worked with for the last eight years.
 Frequently, when negotiating fees that were higher than their average, the service providers (freelancers) mentioned that higher fees were based on the type of content.
 Not in how complex the language is, but on the risk of mistranslation or conducting just a quick review of the material.
 “I have to spend more time to check on terminology and be careful with a possible interpretation of the content by different audiences” is a common saying.
 That is impact."

 Learn about what the team at Verve considers the most critical element in pricing: Impact.
 In this webinar, Miguel Cerna will dive into the complexity of impact and what it means to future pricing strategies in the language service industry.

-The 30-minute presentation will be followed by a discussion with Jessica Rathke (FluentSales), Lucrecia Jarab (Translation Back Office), and Paulo Guimaraes (Inside).
-There will also be a Q&A with the audience.
+The 30-minute presentation is followed by a discussion with Jessica Rathke (FluentSales), Lucrecia Jarab (Translation Back Office), and Paulo Guimaraes (Inside).

 Host organization: Globalization and Localization Association